National Dollar Stores

 National Dollar Stores, Ltd. (Chinese: 中興公司, often romanized as Chung Hing), formerly known as China Toggery and Sang Lee Dry Goods, was a Chinese American-owned dry goods store chain that operated primarily in the western United States from 1903 to 1996.
-Founded by Joe Shoong (a Chinese-American businessperson and philanthropist) in 1903 and incorporated in 1921, the National Dollar Stores were the first retail chain on the West Coast and one of the largest Chinese American-owned retail chains in U.S. history.
+Co-founded by Joe Shoong (a Chinese-American businessperson and philanthropist) in 1901, who bought out his three business partners in 1903, and incorporated in 1921, the National Dollar Stores were the first retail chain on the West Coast and one of the largest Chinese American-owned retail chains in U.S. history.

 The chain was originally named China Toggery, or Chung Hing (中兴), meaning “revival” or “resurgence” of China in Chinese.
 The store was headquartered in San Francisco at 927-929 Market Street from 1905.
 In 1928, Shoong changed the name from China Toggery to the National Dollar Store.

 According to an article in SFGATE, the store's customers were mostly “low-income people, often minorities.”
 By 1959, there were 54 National Dollar Stores in six western states, employing approximately 700 workers.
 The stores sold clothing and small household goods, with the aim of offering quality merchandise at affordable prices.